 Prof. Bamberger is an expert on technology, government regulation, and corporate compliance, in both the United States and Europe.
 At Berkeley, he teaches Administrative Law; the First Amendment (Speech and Religion); Corporate Compliance; Privacy Counseling and Compliance, the Law and Technology Writing Workshop; and Jewish Law.

-For his recent book, Privacy on the Ground: Driving Corporate Behavior in the United States and Europe (MIT Press), Bamberger and his co-author, Berkeley I-School Prof. Deirdre Mulligan, were awarded the 2016 Privacy Leadership Award from the International Association of Privacy Professionals.
-His 2018 articles address “Platform Market Power” and “Saving Governance-by-Design.”
+For his recent book, Privacy on the Ground: Driving Corporate Behavior in the United States and Europe , Bamberger and his co-author, Berkeley I-School Prof. Deirdre Mulligan, were awarded the 2016 Privacy Leadership Award from the International Association of Privacy Professionals.
+His current work addresses platform market power, consumer expectations and the privacy behavior of free and paid apps, and government use of artificial intelligence and machine learning systems.

-Outside the law school, Prof. Bamberger has served on the advisory boards of the Future of Privacy Forum, the Israel Institute, and The Taube Foundation for Jewish Life, and on the Program Committee for the European Privacy Law Scholars Conference (PLSC).
+Outside the law school, Prof. Bamberger serves on the on the Board of Trustees of the Leo Baeck Institute, and the academic advisory boards of the Future of Privacy Forum and the Israel Institute.
 In the fall of 2017, he was selected for the U.S. Department of Commerce-European Commission list of arbitrators developed as part of the EU-U.S. Privacy Shield Framework.

 B.A., Harvard University (1990)